-Local residents are NOT used to runners crossing the road so be extra careful.
 Much of the course is open to mountain bikes and horse traffic.
 ALWAYS give way to both.
 If you see someone on a horse ALWAYS walk with arms down, and make your presence known.
 In a calm manner, ask the rider what they want you to do and follow their instructions.
 A short time of walking or being stopped will not kill your race time.

 About 80% of this course has full cell service with Verizon.
 If you or another runner has a LIFE THREATING emergency please dial 911.
 Sometimes the closest aid station is behind you.